Record video game auction prices may be a result of "fraud"

 In a nearly hour-long investigation, Jobst alleges that Deniz Kahn, CEO of Wata, worked with Jim Halperin, co-founder of Heritage, to influence the second-hand market by claiming the value of vintage games would continue to rise, positioning them as investments more than collectibles.

-Wata Games was founded in 2018 and rates the quality of physical video games, awarding them a score out of ten and ‘slabbing’ them in plastic cases for protection.
+Wata Games was founded in 2017 – officially launching in April 2018, per Jobst – and rates the quality of physical video games, awarding them a score out of ten and ‘slabbing’ them in plastic cases for protection.
 The price difference of a graded copy of a game can drastically exceed that of an unslabbed copy, and the sums these games have sold for have massively increased in a comparatively short time.

 Recently, prices have rocketed, with a copy of Super Mario 64 selling for £1.1million and even The Elder Scrolls V: Skyrim hitting £433 for a sealed Xbox 360 copy.
 Neither game is particularly rare, and Skyrim in particular is one of the most abundantly produced games in existence.
 Both games were Wata graded, and sold in Heritage Auctions listings.